003 – Volume Tutorial

 Protocol

-2. Check the base of the meniscus in the graduated cylinder to confirm the volume.
+2) Check the base of the meniscus of the graduated cylinder to confirm the volume.

 To measure the volume of a solid, we can use water displacement.